sean-searle/Data-Science-Fundamentals/hypothesis_testing_project/README.md

 # Hypothesis Testing: Heart Disease Variables

-The purpose of this project is tp take heart disease research data (from UC Irvine Machine Learning Repo) and answer a collection of questions by running hypothesis tests for the association between two variables.
+The purpose of this project is to take heart disease research data (from UC Irvine Machine Learning Repo) and answer a collection of questions by running hypothesis tests for the association between two variables.
 Some questions that are answered are:

 * Do people with heart disease have high cholesterol levels on average?
 * Is the proportion of patients in the data with high fasting blood sugar larger than the national average?